exoplatform/exo-documentation/docs/GettingStarted.rst

 .. _Getting-Permalink-activity:

-Getting permalinks of an activity
+Getting permalink of an activity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can easily get the link of any activity (either edited or not)